uzougochukwu/crowd-simulator/README.txt

 TTY3 doesn't use a windowing system like X11 or Wayland, so you can see the output of the program.

 If the application does something weird type in echo $? in the terminal and that will provide the memory address of the instruction where the error occured.

+If you want to modify the code and then run it, do git clone https://github.com/uzougochukwu/crowd-simulator

+Then in the crowd-simulator folder run the following commands.
+Replace USER with your username.

+nasm -i/home/USER/crowd-simulator/ -felf64 -gdwarf ./src/*.asm -o ./src/game.o

+ld ./src/game.o -o game

+./game

+This is a video of what the program looks like when it runs: https://youtu.be/YC3ZaMMn42w